krysopath/derive/readme.md

 - This tool can derive new keys based on salt and secret key factors via pbkdf2.
-- Use if you cant place a key on smartcard, but want also dont want to use passwordless keys
+- Use if you cant place a key on smartcard, but also dont want to use passwordless keys
-- Programmatically create encrypted key material in pipelines
+- Programmatically create and use encrypted key material in pipelines
 - Avoid communicating secret passphrases between departments.
 Procedurally derive one twice.
+- better even: use a dedicated crypto host and smartcards for when it matters!

 ## installation